box/developer.box.com/pages/sign/request-options/index.md

 # Request options

-The Box Sign API offers a wide range of customization and configuration options when sending signing requests.
+The Box Sign API offers a wide range of customization and configuration options when sending signature requests.
 These options allow developers to tailor the user experience and workflow to match their application's specific requirements.

 <Next>